OpenSynergic/leconfe/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Leconfe, please send an e-mail to Leconfe via [rahmanramsi19@gmail.com](mailto:rahmanramsi19@gmail.com).
+If you discover a security vulnerability within Leconfe, please e-mail Leconfe via [support@openjournaltheme.com](mailto:support@openjournaltheme.com).
 All security vulnerabilities will be promptly addressed.

 ## Credits